open-traffic-generator/ixia-c/docs/licensing.md

  \* **Ixia-c Traffic Port Capacity** is determined as a sum of configured Ixia-c test port speeds with possible values: 100GE, 50GE, 40GE, 25GE, 10GE, 1GE.
 Maximum data plane performance of an Ixia-c port may be less than the configured port speed, depending on capabilities of the underlying hardware and software drivers.

- \*\* **Test seat concurrency** applies to quantity of controller instances running with a configuration that exceeds the capabilities of the Community Edition.
+ \*\* **Test seat concurrency** applies to a number of controller instances running with a configuration that exceeds the capabilities of the Community Edition.

- \*\*\* **Restricted** protocol scale is supports maximum 4 BGP sessions per test.
+ \*\*\* **Restricted** protocol scale supports maximum 4 BGP sessions per test.
 Capabilities of the **Limited** protocol scale depend on the protocol.
 Please contact [Keysight Support](https://support.ixiacom.com/contact/support) for details.

  Keysight Elastic Network Generator can simultaneously consume multiple licenses to increase the capabilities of a test.
-For example, if the Ixia-c Traffic Port Capacity configuted in one test is 100GE, two Developer licenses will be consumed if available.
+For example, if the Ixia-c Traffic Port Capacity configured in one test is 100GE, two Developer licenses will be consumed if available.

  If you require capabilities beyond those provided by the Community Edition, use [Keysight Elastic Network Generator](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) product page to request an evaluation or a quote.